iliao2345/iliao2345.github.io/blog_posts/arc_agi_without_pretraining/arc_agi_without_pretraining.md

 <img align="right" src="./resources/Linear_heads.png"  width="50%" style="margin: 20px 0 20px 10px;">

-The colors of every pixel for every example for both input and output, have logits defined by the $[examples, colors, height, width, channel]$ tensor, with the channel dimension linearly mapped down to a size of 2, representing the input and output grids.[^17] The log-likelihood is given by the crossentropy, with sum reduction across all the grids.
+The colors of every pixel for every example for both input and output, have logits defined by the $[examples, colors, height, width, channel]$ tensor, with the $channel$ dimension linearly mapped down to a size of 2, representing the input and output grids.[^17] The log-likelihood is given by the crossentropy, with sum reduction across all the grids.

 For grids of non-constant shape, the $[examples, width, channel]$ and $[examples, height, channel]$ tensors are used to create distributions over possible contiguous rectangular slices of each grid of colors.
-Again, the channel dimension is mapped down to a size of 2 for input and output grids.
+Again, the $channel$ dimension is mapped down to a size of 2 for input and output grids.
 For every grid, we have a vector of size $[width]$ and a vector of size $[height]$.
 The log likelihood of every slice of the vector is taken to be the sum of the values within the slice, minus the values outside the slice.
 The log likelihoods for all the possible slices are then normalized to have total probability one, and the colors for every slice are given by the color logits defined in the previous paragraph.

 With the puzzle distribution now defined, we can now evaluate the log-likelihood of the observed target puzzle, to use as the reconstruction error.[^18]